 Arts & Sciences

-The College of Arts and Sciences comprises five categories that represent different components namely the Departments of Arts and Humanities, Social Sciences, Natural Sciences, Health Information Management Systems and the General Studies Programs.
+The College of Arts and Sciences comprises five categories that represent different components namely the Departments of Arts and Humanities, Social Sciences, Natural Sciences, Health Information Management Systems, and the Interdisciplinary Studies Programs.
 The links below will take you to the homepage of each department where you can learn more about their mission and goals.

 Explore our Web site and learn more about the College of Arts and Sciences and the exceptional faculty, cutting-edge research, notable scholarship, and world-class brilliant students that make us a vibrant, significant component of Southern University at New Orleans.